duckdb/duckdb-web/docs/api/python/data_ingestion.md

 - `UINTEGER`
 - `DOUBLE`

-When using the DuckDB Value class it's possible to set a target type, which will influence the conversion.
+When using the DuckDB Value class, it's possible to set a target type, which will influence the conversion.

 #### `float`
 These casts are tried in order: